 Nuclear materials and radioactive waste have received a significant amount of attention in several treaties, conventions and IAEA safeguards agreements.
 Because they are associated with peaceful use of nuclear energy, the purpose of these mechanisms is to ensure safe handling and control access to them.
-Nuclear materials include fissile, fusionable, and source materials.
-Fissile materials are those which are composed of atoms that can be split by neutrons in a self-sustaining chain-reaction to release energy, and include plutonium-239, uranium-233 and uranium-235.
+Nuclear materials include fissile, fissionable, fusionable, and source materials.
+Fissile materials are those that are composed of atoms that can be split by neutrons in a self-sustaining chain-reaction to release energy, and include plutonium-239, uranium-233 and uranium-235.
+Fissionable material is material that is capable of undergoing fission reaction after absorbing either thermal (slow or low energy) neutrons or fast (high energy) neutrons.
 Fusionable materials are those in which the atoms can be fused in order to release energy, and include deuterium and tritium.
 Source materials include uranium containing the mixture of isotopes occurring in nature, uranium depleted in the isotope 235, and thorium; or any of the foregoing in the form of metal, alloy, chemical compound, or concentrate.